lindaragaine/builder/readme.txt

 * Subscriber
 * Custom roles (from plugins like Yoast, WooCommerce, etc.)

+**FONT MANAGER**

+The Visual Composer [Font Manager](https://visualcomposer.com/blog/font-manager/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=font-manager-text ) is a built-in addon for customizing the fonts, sizes, and styles of your headings, paragraphs, and blockquotes.
+You can also change link color options like underlines or hovering effects to make them stand out from the regular text.

+For a more customized experience, you can change the letter spacing and line-height as well as margins.
+You may also capitalize, lowercase, and uppercase letters.

 **POPUP BUILDER FOR WORDPRESS**

 Build unlimited popups and save hundreds or even thousands on this effective marketing tool.
 Built-in [Visual Composer Popup Builder](https://visualcomposer.com/features/popup-builder/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-popup-builder). lets you create beautiful and appealing popups fast and easy.
 It takes place in the usual drag and drop manner, using all the elements, integrations, and design options available in the Visual Composer Hub.